kube-vip/kube-vip/README.md

 **NOTE:** All documentation of both usage and architecture are now available at [https://kube-vip.io](https://kube-vip.io).

+For upgrading an existing install in place (static Pod or DaemonSet), see the [upgrade guide](https://kube-vip.io/docs/upgrade/).

 ## Features

 Kube-Vip was originally created to provide a HA solution for the Kubernetes control plane, over time it has evolved to incorporate that same functionality into Kubernetes service type [load-balancers](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).